sandover/sandover.github.io/content/index.md

 ---
 # bio

-I'm a technology builder and a team builder, specializing in immersive realtime technology, collaboration systems, and product R&D.
+I'm a technology builder and a team builder, with 20+ years of experience in spatial technology, novel human-computer interfaces, and new product development.

 I have a broad background as a hands-on people manager, a product manager, a full stack engineer and architect, and a software designer, which gives me the ability to bridge disciplines and create situations where people can do their best work.
-When smart people are doing their best work, good things will follow.

 I've worked in 3-person startups, in applied R&D at the Accenture Technology Labs, in  -->